go-kivik/kivik/README.md

 ## What license is Kivik released under?

-This software is released under the terms of the Apache 2.0 license.
-See LICENCE.md, or read the [full license](http://www.apache.org/licenses/LICENSE-2.0).
+Kivik is Copyright 2020 by the Kivik contributors, and is released under the terms of the Apache 2.0 license.
+See [LICENCE](LICENSE) for the full text of the license.

 ## What projects currently use Kivik?